-Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
+Nivolumab is a form of immunotherapy.
+It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s immune system.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have an advanced solid tumor (any type except primary brain and spinal cord cancers) that has spread despite therapy.